Bashert — Memoir

-On a group tour of ancestral Jewish homeland sites that had been crushed in the Holocaust, she makes a riveting detour to her grandmother's village of Volchin, in what is now Belarus, where the last known family members had lived.
-There, she followed the trail of the death march taken by the village Jews to the place of their slaughter by Nazis and Nazi collaborators in the fall of 1942.
-During the same period, in Brona Gora, a forest between Brest and Minsk, some 50,000 Jews were shot.
+From her grandmother's village of Volchin in present-day Belarus, she followed the trail of the death march taken by the village Jews to the place of their slaughter in 1942.
+During the same period, in a forest called Brona Gora, some 50,000 Jews were shot.
 Simon was in one of the first American groups to visit this little-publicized site.

-Mass shootings of Jews, particularly in the Soviet Union, have not been addressed with the same focus given to concentration-camp atrocities.
-Yet Simon's research reveals that Nazis killed nearly fifty percent of their Jewish victims by means other than gassing.
-In the historiography of the era, comparatively scant reference is made to the executions at Brona Gora.
-Thus Simon fills a significant gap in Holocaust history by providing the most extensive report yet given on the executions at Brona Gora and Volchin.
+Mass shootings of Jews, particularly in the Soviet Union, have not been addressed with the same focus given to concentration camp atrocities.
+Yet Simon's research reveals that Nazis killed nearly 50 percent of their Jewish victims by means other than gassing.
+Thus, Simon fills a significant gap in Holocaust history by providing the most extensive report yet on the executions at Brona Gora and Volchin.

-As she interweaves tragic narrative with evocative family anecdotes, Simon writes a story of life in czarist Russia and, within this frame, of her family's flight from pogroms and persecution.
-From a unique vantage Simon's memoir discloses her dogged genealogical search, the newly perceived Jewish history she uncovered, and the ramifications of the Holocaust in the postwar generation.
+As she interweaves tragic narrative with evocative family anecdotes, Simon writes a story of life in czarist Russia and of her family’s flight from pogroms and persecution.
+From a unique vantage, Simon’s memoir discloses her dogged genealogical search, the newly perceived Jewish history she uncovered, and the ramifications of the Holocaust in the postwar generation.

 “Bashert is the engrossing story of Andrea Simon’s search for her roots, her re-engagement with her grandmother Masha, who journeyed from Volchin to Brooklyn, to Woodridge, to Israel, to Berlin and back.
 It is the story of the past that once was and never again will be — Volchin, a Jewish town whose population was decimated....Simon’s writing makes us care about her, her grandmother, her town and her self-discovery.
 Pilgrimage is the most ancient of religious rituals, a journey forth that is also a journey into self and Bashert is an admirable account of Simon’s pilgrimage.
 We learn as she learns, we engage, we remember, we cry out and we even at times laugh.
 Perhaps the first — or at least one of the first — of a new genre of Holocaust writing that will become more familiar and more urgent as the survivors are no longer with us and their descendants are forced to uncover from history what they once could encounter directly from memory.”